Rusty-spotted cat: Reproduction

 The female's oestrus lasts five days, and mating is unusually brief.
 Since the female is likely to be vulnerable during this period, its brevity may be an adaptation to help it avoid larger predators.
 She prepares a den in a secluded location, and after a gestation of 65–70 days gives birth to one or two kittens.
 At birth, the kittens weigh just 60 to 77 g, and are marked with rows of black spots.
 They reach sexual maturity at around 68 weeks, by which time they have developed the distinctive adult coat pattern of rusty blotches.
-Rusty-spotted cats have lived for twelve years in captivity, but their lifespan in the wild is unknown.
+Rusty-spotted cats have lived for twelve years in captivity; their lifespan in the wild is unknown.

 Threats

 Habitat loss and the spread of cultivation are serious problems for wildlife in both India and Sri Lanka.
 Although there are several records of the rusty-spotted cat in cultivated and settled areas, it is not known to what degree these populations are able to persist in such areas.
 There have been occasional reports of rusty-spotted cat skins in trade.
-In some areas, it is hunted for food or as livestock pest.
+In some areas, it is hunted for food or as a livestock pest.